fragofer/reconbench/README.md

 - `./bin/pc_generator implicit_surface config_base ([param value])* ([param range min_value max_value number])*`

   - `implicit_surface` is an MPU surface file - may be specified as absolute path, or if in reconbench directory, can specify as relative.
 - `config_base` represents the base file name at which the configuration, and subsequently point cloud, files will be stored.
 Depending on the number of parameters set, files will be labeled `config_base_0.cnf`, `config_base_1.cnf`, etc..
 May be specified as absolute path, or if in reconbench directory, can specify as relative
   - `param value` assign a scanner parameter to value.
 Please see `sampler/pc_generator.cpp`, as well as the original paper, for further description on the parameters.
 - `param range min_value max_value number` for a given parameter, assign a range of values, starting from `min_value` to `max_value`, in uniform increments, with number being the amount generated.

 It is necessary to at least supply the image resolution and number of scans.
 All other parameters are optional, with defaults already at hand - see `sampler/UniformSampler.cpp` for default parameters.

 To generate the point cloud, from within the reconbench directory:

 - `python scripts/RunSampler.py config_file`
 - `config_file` is the aforementioned configuration file generated through `pc_generator`.
-The result is a .npts file, as well as a .mov file, which is a movie of all scans and laser stripes taken through the scanning simulation.
+The result is a .npts file, as well as a .avi file, which is a movie of all scans and laser stripes taken through the scanning simulation.

 We have provided some example config files for the bumps shape, varying in increasing resolution, found in `data/pcs/bumps`.
 Give the above a try to produce the point clouds for these config files.